 The Depositary does not anticipate that there would be any specific conflicts of interest arising as a result of any delegation to any correspondent.
-The Depositary will notify the Company and/or the Management Company of the Fund of any such conflict should it so arise.
+The Depositary will notify the Company or the Management Company of any such conflict should it so arise.